arkandias/geyser/README.md

 The `client` package is a single-page application built with [Vue 3](https://vuejs.org/) and [Quasar Framework](https://quasar.dev/), bundled using [Vite](https://vite.dev/).

 Configuration is managed through environment variables.
-These can be defined in `client/.env` for local development, or set as runtime environment variables when running the Docker image `frontend`:
+These can be defined in `client/.env` and `client/.env.local` for local development, or set as runtime environment variables when running the Docker image `frontend`:

 | Environment Variable    | Default Value | Description                                                                                                                  |